swiss-transplant-cohort-study/3LC-user-manual/docs/source/createPatDon.rst

 You can add SOAS listings for other organs, even ongoing organs, if the patient is (re-) listed.

 .. image:: Soas2.png

+.. warning:: A patient always needs to be associated to a SOAS ID listing.
+In the case of an urgent transplantion, in which the patient does not stay in the waiting list before transplantation, the patient should be associated to a SOAS listing ID posteriorly.

+.. note:: Note that in the particular situation of an urgent transplantion, the *listing date* and *removal date* for this patient would be the same as the *transplant date*.

 Workflow recommendation:
 ========================================